mocdaniel/dashing-icinga2/README.md

 * Open your browser's development console and check for errors.
 * Ensure that the job runner does not log any errors.
-* Stop the dashing daemon and run it in foreground.
+* Stop the smashing daemon and run it in foreground.

 ### Connection Errors